 He explained that in his “horses and hemispheres” experiment, the horses could not pull the hemispheres apart because the weight of the whole sky was pushing them together.
 This meant that the sky had a finite weight, therefore a finite amount of air surrounded the planet.
 He explained how this finite weight could be calculated.

 He reasoned that if you rise high enough above Earth, you must leave this finite weight behind.
 Air pressure must fall to zero.
-He concluded that the planets and stars are separated by airless space – a vacuum.
+He concluded that the planets and stars are seperated by airless space – a vacuum.

 Guericke noticed that the height of mercury in a barometer – the device was invented by Evangelista Torricelli in 1643 – changed from day to day.
 This meant that air pressure was not constant.